Artist Teams for Symbiotic 2019

 Using multiple artistic approaches, artist Autumn N. Brown explores the quiet moments of life.
 Those fleeting minutes that have passed many of us by.
 For years she has struggled against the main stream current that rushes through this life.
 Yet by creating art, and through her art’s content, she is finding that the slower, down-to-earth version of life is more appealing.

 Dan Harris is a studio potter and arts educator.
 He received his BFA and MFA in ceramics from the University of Oklahoma.
 He teaches art at Irving Middle School in Norman to sixth, seventh, and eighth graders.
-Dan also engages with the community as a ceramics instructor at Firehouse Arts Center.
+Dan also engages with the community as a ceramics instructor in his private studio in Norman.

 This Venezuelan-born fine artist and interior designer has lived in Oklahoma City since 2005.
 She graduated with a degree in Social Communication from the Central University of Venezuela, but her passion for the arts and design made her seek a Bachelor's of Fine Arts from the University of Central Oklahoma.
 As an individual studio artist, she has obtained many awards and recognition for outstanding development, such as her recent 2017-Artist Invitational Award granted for Downtown OKC Partnership (DOKC), giving her the opportunity to create functional-public artistic pieces installed in the heart of Downtown OKC this past April.
 Also, she has been awarded with the Most Outstanding Hispanic Artist 2014 Award and 2016 AHAS Awards in Wood Category from the Academy of Handmade - LA California.
 She is also part of the Oklahoma City's Pre-Qualified Artist Pool 2017-2020 in Mosaic Art, Functional Art, and 3D Art categories.